coderius/yii2-smooth-scroll/README.md

 ------------
 * In view include widget:

-By default 'a[href*="#"]' passing in a selector for the anchor links that should be animated.
+By default selector 'a[href*="#"]' passed in for the anchor links that should be animated.

 ```php
 <?php echo coderius\smoothScroll\SmoothScroll::widget([]); ?>